-&lt;sup>4 Investment Plans for FIP and SREP; Strategic Programs for Climate Resilience (SPCR) for PPCR
+4 Investment Plans for FIP; Strategic Programs for Climate Resilience (SPCR) for PPCR.

-- 15. Project and program readiness will continue to be considered as the primary criterion for the commitment of SCF resources to IPs.
-Resources should only be committed for projects or programs that are ready to move forward to final approval and implementation so that SCF resources are effectively and efficiently used for on-the-ground activities.
+- 15. Project and program readiness will continue to be considered as the primary criterion for the commitment of FIP and PPCR resources to IPs.
+Resources should only be committed for projects or programs that are ready to move forward to final approval and implementation so that FIP and PPCR resources are effectively and efficiently used for on-the-ground activities.
 Hence, programming projections should be as realistic as possible with regard to the timing of project or program processing and should include information on the expected timeline for committing resources.
 Private sector programs encompassing an envelope of funding for a number of projects should be presented to the respective Sub-Committee for approval only when projects utilizing at least one third of the program's resources have been identified and are mandate-ready.
 Public sector projects and programs will be presented to the respective Sub-Committees for approval before appraisal and negotiations of the investment terms. - 16.
-For projects and programs entering the SCF program pipelines following the endorsement of the investment plans, the following timeframes and measures are proposed to enhance pipeline management: - Projects and programs must be submitted to the relevant Sub-Committee for funding approval within 24 months of IP or concept endorsement.
+For projects and programs entering the FIP and PPCR program pipelines following the endorsement of the investment plans5, the following timeframes and measures are proposed to enhance pipeline management: - Projects and programs must be submitted to the relevant Sub-Committee for funding approval within 24 months of IP or concept endorsement.
 Alternative submission timeline (in months) may be proposed for specific projects in the endorsed Investment Plan, with a justification for a longer timeframe.
-Upon endorsement of the IP the approved timelines will apply. - This policy will take effect on January 1, 2017.
-For existing projects and programs that have already exceeded the 24 month deadline, this policy will take effect on September 30th, 2017. - In exceptional circumstances, the MDBs, in conjunction with the countries may submit to the relevant Sub-Committee a request for an extension of the deadline for approval. - Projects and programs for which an application for extension is not requested, or whose application is declined by the Sub-Committee will be dropped from the pipeline, as outlined in Section 6.
+Upon endorsement of the IP the approved timelines will apply. - This policy will take effect on January, 2017.
+Existing projects and programs that have already exceeded the 24-month deadline, will be cancelled by September 30, 2017. - In exceptional circumstances6, the MDBs, in conjunction with the countries may submit to the relevant Sub-Committee, through the CIF Administrative Unit, a request for an extension of the deadline for approval no later than 3 months before the deadline. - Existing projects and programs that have already exceeded the 24-month deadline and intending to submit a request for extension, should submit the request no later than one month before the Sub-Committee meeting in June 2017. - Projects and programs for which an application for extension is not requested, or whose application is not approved by the Sub-Committee will be dropped from the pipeline, as outlined in Section 6.